The Beast That Followed Me

 At Guanshan, my cycle map directed me off the main road and on to a series of small farm roads that crisscrossed the green and yellow rice paddies.
 It was here that the wrath of the tempest was unleashed.
 The wind was a beast, and I was cycling right into it.
 I struggled to pedal, it felt like being on a stationary bike with tension on max.
 I was barely doing ten kilometres per hour.
 I cursed out loud.
 My legs tired quickly, so I stopped every few hundred metres.
 It seemed like my distance tracker was stuck on twenty-one kilometres.

-As hard as it was, I kept pushing on.
+As hard as it was, I had to kept pushing on.
 Near a bridge that took me across the Beinan River, a small pickup truck pulled into the bike lane ahead of me.
 As I passed the truck, the driver smiled at me, his mouth containing only half the number of teeth he once had.
 He made some motions with his hands, and said something to me in Mandarin, which I interpreted as: have fun cycling through this wind.

 Mr. Brown Boulevard